PennyLaneAI/pennylane/doc/introduction/circuits.rst

 tensor([0.85616242, 0.33046511], requires_grad=True)

-This is called *parameter broadcasting* (as for, say, NumPy functions executed along an axis) or *parameter batching* (as in the application of a function to a *batch* of parameters in classical machine learning).
+This is called *parameter broadcasting* (as for, say, NumPy functions executed along an axis) or *parameter batching* (as in the application of a function to a *batch* of parameters in machine learning).

 In addition to a more flexible execution syntax, broadcasting can yield performance boosts